 How to Apply

-The Center for Academic Innovation at the University of Michigan is seeking a qualified Financial Specialist Intermediate to provide financial support to the Center for Academic Innovation (CAI), the James and Anne Duderstadt Center (DMC) as well as the Office of the Vice Provost for Academic Innovation (VPAI).
-The Financial Specialist Intermediate is an integral member of the team responsible for providing financial support on a wide range of financial transactions and related topics of all three centers.
-This position will report to the Budget and Finance Lead at the Center for Academic Innovation.
+The Center for Academic Innovation at the University of Michigan is looking for a qualified Financial Specialist to provide financial support to the Center for Academic Innovation (CAI), the James and Anne Duderstadt Center (DMC) and the Office of the Vice Provost for Academic Innovation (VPAI).
+In this role and as a member of CAI's Operations Team, you will learn and develop in several areas such as financial management and strategy, budget reporting, external revenue tracking, royalty payments, and sponsored projects pre-award and post-award accounting.
+The Financial Specialist is an important member of the team responsible for providing financial support on many financial transactions and related topics of all three centers.
+You will report to the Budget and Finance Lead at the Center for Academic Innovation.

 - Provide thoughtful guidance regarding financial practices to CAI and DMC staff.

-- Manage transactional activity in partnership with the University Shared Services Center, including accounts payable, accounts receivable, statement of activities/gross pay register reconciliation, travel and expense, service unit billings, and journal entries.
+- Manage transactional activity in partnership with the University Shared Services Center, including accounts payable, accounts receivable, statement of activitie reconciliation, travel and expense, service unit billings, and journal entries.

 - Track and record revenues and expenses for departmental projects.

-- Initiate purchases of supplies and equipment using a variety of methods including purchase requisitions, purchase orders, and payment requests.
+- Initiate purchases of supplies and equipment using proper buying methods including purchase requisitions, purchase orders, and payment requests.

-- Provide pre-award and post-award research administration support for assigned divisions.
+- Provide sponsored project pre-award and post-award support.

 - Create monthly, quarterly, annual, and ad hoc reports supporting budgetary oversight and financial analysis of funds for divisional activity.

-- Assist with Chatfield maintenance by opening and closing project grants and shortcodes, and maintaining the VPAI’s database of funding sources.
+- Help with Chatfield maintenance by opening and closing project grants and shortcodes.

-- Provide backup to other team members as needed including Concur expense reimbursements, reconciliations, gift processing, internal controls, and other accounting functions.
+- Provide backup to other team members including Concur expense reimbursements, reconciliations, gift processing, internal controls, and other accounting responsibilities.

-- Assist with special projects and other duties as assigned.
+- Perform other tasks and special projects as assigned.

-- Bachelor’s degree with two or more years of related financial/accounting experience or an equivalent combination of education and experience.
+- Three or more years of related financial/accounting experience or an equivalent combination of education and experience.

 - Experience working with the University's financial, student, and HR systems.

-- Excellent interpersonal skills and evidence of working collaboratively and diplomatically with others.
+- Experience working collaboratively and diplomatically with other team members.

-- Create and propose new ways to streamline processes and implement those processes.
+- Experience creating and proposing new ways to improve processes and implement those processes.

-- Experience working with Nelnet or other payment platforms.
+- Experience working with Nelnet or other credit card payment platforms

 Decision Making Process